d3datadevelopment/PDFDocuments/README.en.md

 ## System requirements:

-- installed OXID eShop version 6
+- installed OXID eShop version from 6.1
 - PHP version for which installation packages are available (PHP 7)
 - Installation via Composer